gaphor/gaphor/docs/style_sheets.md

                         ``background-color: rgb(255, 255, 255);`` |br|
                         ``background-color: hsl(130, 95%, 10%);``
-``color``               Color used for lines ``highlight-color``     Color used for highlight, e.g. when dragging
+``color``               Color used for lines ``text-color``          Color for text
-                        an item over another item.
-``text-color``          Color for text
 ======================= =======================================
 ```